Published September 26, 2022. Last Updated 6 months ago

 Karst's stone paper holds a Cradle to Cradle Silver Certification.
 You can recycle their journals by putting them in your Type 2 stream.
 Made from calcium carbonate, this 5.8"x8.3” planner is completely waterproof and friction-free.

-Rocketbook Reusable Planner
+Rocketbook Everyday Planner

 Head Office: Massachusetts, USA